csdurfee/csdurfee.github.io/content/the-unstreaky-king.md

 As both the most unstreaky player of all time, and the most prolific scorer of all time, LeBron James makes a perfect test subject for understanding unstreakiness.

 He's had 15,159 shooting streaks in his career so far, which is 504 more streaks than expected.
 Say LeBron takes a low percentage shot because he feels like he has the hot hand.
 It might be lower, but it's probably not dramatically worse than his regular shot.
+Maybe it's a shot that goes in 40% of the time instead of 55%.
 So for him to have 500 more streaks than expected, that's potentially thousands of choices LeBron has made over his career that increased the likelihood of streaks getting broken.

 ## Streak lengths
 I simulated LeBron's career 1000 times and compared the frequency of streak lengths to his actual career.
-Here are his actual streaks compared to the expected frequencies:
+Here are his actual streaks as a percentage of the simulated frequencies:

 ![lebron-make-streaks](/img/lebron-make-streaks.png)